MosDevx/Pokemon-Deck/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+I would like to thank

-I would like to thank...
+["Ballhead App"](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) for Project design Guidline
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->